As a vegan, you know vitamin B12 is a key component of a healthy plant based diet. But what are vitamin B12 foods for vegans?

 Some multivitamins may have enough vitamin B12, and others do not.
 Talk to your doctor about whether or not your multivitamin has enough vitamin B12 for you.
 Remember, your needs will vary depending on your health conditions, life stage, etc.

-Again, the only vegan foods that contain useable vitamin B12 are B12 fortified foods, like we have discussed in the list above.
+Again, the only vegan foods that contain useable vitamin B12 are B12 fortified foods – like we have discussed in the list above.

 Final Words

 Vitamin B12 foods for vegans include vitamin B12 fortified nutritional yeast, plant based milks and fake meats.
-Remember, they must be fortified with vitamin B12 as vegan foods.
-Other plant based foods do not provide active vitamin B12.

-Vegans should talk to their doctor about an appropriate supplement regimen.
 Relying on fortified foods alone may not be the best strategy for several reasons, including the risk of being inconsistent or not eating enough for your unique needs.

 Did this post help clarify your questions about vitamin B12 foods for vegans?
 Leave us a comment below!